bebrws/newblog/posts/shark.md

 # How?

 You can name a group or single layer in AD (Affinity Designer).
-This will set the ID for the group or path to the name you set in AD.
+This will set a CSS ID to the group name you have in AD.

-You can then use CSS to transform or animate in other ways these IDs.
+You can then use CSS to transform or animate whatever you have the ID for.

-In shark.html you can see how I animate using CSS.
+In shark-animcation/index.html you can see how I animate using CSS.

 If you open up the AD file here you can see I took my shark I had drawn as a solid object and broke up the path around the mouth.
 Then named everything I needed to move with a name ending in Head.